maxvandop/docs/content/refguide/web-modeler/page-editor-widgets-wm.md

 ## 1 Introduction

-Widgets are single user-interface elements that can be configured, for example, a drop-down menu or different kind of buttons.
+Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kind of buttons.

 ![](attachments/page-editor-widgets-wm/wm-widgets-examples.png)

-Widgets in the Web Modeler differ by categories and by the origin.
+Widgets in the Web Modeler are grouped by category and can be classified by their origin.

 ## 2 Viewing Widgets in the Web Modeler